-How To Do a Background Check:
+How to Do Employee Background Checks:

 Background checks can unearth sensitive information and, in some states, you are not able to gather certain information as part of a background check.
 Talk to a lawyer to make sure your background check does not cause legal issues for your company.

-4. Use background check services that are FCRA compliant.
+Use background check services that are FCRA compliant.

-Nearly all background checks are governed by the Fair Credit Reporting Act (FCRA), but you should know that there are an array of other laws that affect them, depending on state and region.
+Nearly all background checks are governed by the FCRA, but you should know that there are an array of other laws that affect them, depending on state and region.
 For example, in some states, it's fine to use credit and criminal background checks for any employee, in others you can only perform these checks for specific types of employees.

 Critical information will often come up in the most mundane steps of the background check.
 Make sure that hiring managers take the process seriously and that they pay attention to the valuable information obtained.

-8. Don't ask for information about character while verifying previous employment facts.
+Don't ask for information about character while verifying previous employment facts.

-As soon as you start asking for opinions — questions about character, attitude, etc. you're doing an investigative consumer report.
-This falls under federal law, and you'll be required to give notice to the applicant, give them an option to ask for details, and comply with their requests.
+As soon as you start asking for opinions — questions about character, attitude, etc. — you're doing an investigative consumer report.
+This falls under federal law and you'll be required to give notice to the applicant, give them an option to ask for details, and comply with their requests.
 If you need this sort of information, it's best to get legal advice first.

 1. Criminal records check.